As with other all-foam mattresses, the Douglas Alpine Mattress performs very well at minimizing motion transfer from one side of the bed to the other.

 Sleeping Style and Body Weight

-The side sleepers on our team all liked the Douglas Alpine Mattress, although it particularly appealed to those weighing over 230 pounds.
+The side sleepers on our team all liked the Douglas Alpine Mattress, although it particularly appealed to those weighing over 230 pounds, as the best mattresses for heavyweight side sleepers tend to medium firm.
 These testers felt that the ecoLight foam comfort layer provided the additional pressure relief that side sleepers typically need while preventing their hips and shoulders from sinking in too deeply.

 The middle layer of Elastex foam works in tandem with the top layer, providing additional contouring as well as the necessary support to keep the spine aligned.